jhipster/jhipster-lite-extension/documentation/module-creation.md

 You can hide modules from your custom instance in project configuration with:

-- `jhlite-hidden-resources.slugs`: To disable including its dependencies by slugs
+- `jhlite.hidden-resources.slugs`: To disable including its dependencies by slugs
-- `jhlite-hidden-resources.tags`: To disable by tags
+- `jhlite.hidden-resources.tags`: To disable by tags

 ## Docker versions